silicon-heaven/pyshv/docs/broker.rst

 This configuration file specifies that broker should listen on all IP addresses for TCP/IP connection on port 3755 and on local socket ``shvbroker.sock``.
-It also declares one user that is admin and has highest access level.
+It also declares one user that is admin and has super-service access level.

 :listen:
   This section specifies URLs where server should listen for the new